 An ounce of prevention is worth a pound of cure, particularly when it comes to taxes.
 Missteps can result in costly fines or lost opportunities for savings.
-Contact a qualified local attorney for a free initial case assessment to discuss how they can help you make the right tax decisions or handle tax problems.
+Contact a qualified New York tax law attorney and learn how they can help you make the right tax decisions or handle any tax problems you may have.

 Contact a qualified attorney.